HiDefTextiles/HiDefKnits/Sproti.md

 **Dr. Helga Ingimundardóttir**, is the project manager for HiDef Knits.
-Helga holds a PhD in Computational Engineering from the University of Iceland, and has MSc. degree in Mathematics.
-Helga has lead software developer at Valka ehf. from 2012-2015, where she developed the software for a X-Ray guided cutting machine that automatically removes pin bones and cuts fish fillet to the desired portions.
+Helga holds a PhD in Computational Engineering from the University of Iceland, and has BSc. degree in Mathematics.
+Helga was software developer at Valka ehf. from 2012-2015, where she was lead developer on software for a X-Ray guided cutting machine that automatically removes pin bones and cuts fish fillet to the desired portions.
 The system analyzes individual fish fillet for highly uniform portions based on size, weight or value.
-Since 2015, Helga has work for AGR Dynamics as a SQL specialist for implementation and customizations on AGR’s inventory optimization software.
+Since 2015, Helga has work for AGR Dynamics as a SQL specialist for implementation and customization on AGR’s inventory optimization software.

 Helga is a fourth generation textile designer.
 Her grandparents owned and